tomlm/iciclecreek.bot/source/Libraries/Luce.net/help.md

-﻿# Luce Help
+﻿# LucE Help
-Luce *(pronounced Lucy)* is a library which performs natural language understanding (LU) by defining a simple yaml syntax for defining **entities**.
+LucE *(pronounced Lucy)* is an Entity Recognition engine which defines a simple yaml syntax for recognizing **entities**.

 # Entities
 Entites are *named fragments of information*.

-When entities are recognized they have resolution with information from the recognition process.
+When entities are recognized they have **resolution** which is structural information from the recognition process.

-For example, @dimensions => resolution { value:13, units:inches }.
+For example, ```@dimension``` outputs a structure ```{ value:13, units:inches }```

-Entities are made up of 1..N patterns.
+Entities are made up of 1..N token patterns.

 # Patterns
 A pattern is a sequence of tokens and/or entities.
 Patterns look a like regular expression but they are not.
-A regular expression defines sequences at the **character** level, while Luce patterns are expressed at the **token** level.
+A regular expression defines sequences at the **character** level, while LucE patterns are expressed at the **token** level.

-Because Luce works at the token level, you don't have to worry about punctionation, stemming, etc.
+LucE uses Lucene language tokenizers to normalize text into tokens with best practices of stemming, punctation, etc. Since your token patterns are matched at the token level you don't have to worry about punctionation, stemming, etc.

-Given a simple fragment like ```walk the dog``` you are telling Luce to look for a sequence of tokens ```["walk", "the", "dog"]```.
+Given a simple pattern ```walk the dog``` you are telling LucE to look for a sequence of normalized tokens ```["walk", "the", "dog"]```.

-## List of values
+## Token patterns
-Matching a set of values is a core capability.
+Matching a set of alternative tokens is the simplest case.
 To do this is easy:
 ```yaml
   - name: '@drinkSize'
     patterns: